Emperor Kōkaku: Early life

-As Emperor
+Reign

 During his reign, Kōkaku attempted to re-assert some of the Imperial authority over the Shōgun (or bakufu).
 He undertook this by first implementing a relief program during the Great Tenmei famine, which not only highlighted the ineffectiveness of the bakufu in looking after its subjects, but also focused the subjects' attention back to the Imperial household.
 He also took an active interest in foreign affairs; keeping himself informed about the border dispute with Russia to the north, as well as keeping himself abreast of knowledge regarding foreign currency, both Chinese and European.
 The new era name of Tenmei ("Dawn") was created to mark the enthronement of new Emperor.
 The previous era ended and the new one commenced in An'ei 11, on the 2nd day of the 4th month.
 In his first year of reign, Kōkaku was instrumental in reviving old ceremonies involving the old Imperial Court, as well as those performed at the Iwashimizu and Kamono shrines.

 An analysis of silver currency in China and Japan "Sin sen sen pou (Sin tchuan phou)" was presented to the Emperor in 1782 by Kutsuki Masatsuna (1750–1802), also known as Kutsuki Oki-no kami Minamoto-no Masatsuna, hereditary daimyōs of Oki and Ōmi with holdings in Tanba and Fukuchiyama.
 Masatsuna published Seiyō senpu (Notes on Western Coinage) five years later, with plates showing European and colonial currency.
 Countrywide currency reforms later came after the Meiji Restoration when a new system was adopted around the Japanese yen.
-In 1786, former Empress Go-Sakuramachi engaged Go-Momozono's only child (Princess Yoshiko) to the new Emperor.
+In 1786, former Empress Go-Sakuramachi engaged Go-Momozono's only child (Princess Yoshiko) to the new emperor.
 Yoshiko formally became Empress consort to Emperor Kōkaku at age 15.